 Use a glass to help you slice a mango.

 If you've ever seen someone do this, your mind was most-likely blown.
 Simply slice the two sides off like normal, make long slices on the inside, and then use a glass to "scoop" out each slice.
 Check out this post for a tutorial.
+Here's the other way to cut a mango, by the way:

 Let's be honest, peeling hard-boiled eggs is the worst.
 One trick that I recently learned is leaving them in the saucepan with just a little bit of cold water, holding the lid on and then giving it a couple of big shakes.
 Each egg cracks just enough for easy peeling.